mspnp/aks-baseline/02-ca-certificates.md

    export APP_GATEWAY_LISTENER_CERTIFICATE=$(cat appgw.pfx | base64 -w 0)
    ```

-1. Generate the wildcard certificate for the Ingress Controller using Azure KeyVault
+1. Generate the wildcard certificate for the AKS Ingress Controller

    > :book: Contoso Bicycle will also procure another TLS certificate, a standard cert, to be used with the AKS Ingress Controller.
 This one is not EV, as it will not be user facing.
 Finally the app team decides to use a wildcard certificate of `*.aks-ingress.contoso.com` for the ingress controller.